 11.2.
 Strikes

-In accordance with the provisions of Law 146/1990, amended by Law 83/2000, the company provides timely notification of the details of planned strikes.
-In accordance with the above-mentioned law, in the event of a strike, the provision of services essential to ensuring the enjoyment of constitutionally protected rights, as specified in Article 1, paragraph 2, of Law 83/2000, is guaranteed, with a minimum notice period of no less than five days and an indication of the duration of the work stoppage.
-In the event of a strike, all services departing from the place of origin are guaranteed during the following guaranteed time slots:
+In accordance with the provisions of Law 146/1990 as amended by Law 83/2000, the company shall provide timely notice of planned strikes.
+In line with the aforementioned law, in the event of a strike, the provision of indispensable services to ensure the enjoyment of the constitutionally protected rights of the individual, as better indicated in Article 1, paragraph 2 of Law 83/2000, is in any case guaranteed, with a minimum notice period of not less than five days and with an indication of the duration of abstention from work.
+In the event of a strike, all services departing from the place of origin are in any case guaranteed during the following guarantee periods:

 11.3.
 Accessibility

-Busitalia offers its services to all citizens by ensuring equal treatment and supports accessibility to the transport services provided for all citizens with disabilities and/or reduced mobility.
+Busitalia offers its services to all citizens by ensuring equal treatment and supports accessibility to the transport services provided for all citizens with disabilities and reduced mobility.

-During the journey, passengers must facilitate elderly persons and persons with mobility difficulties, by not occupying the seats reserved for them, which must in any case be given up at the request of those entitled to them.
-All vehicles have at least one seat reserved for elderly people, people with reduced mobility and pregnant women.
+Travellers must facilitate elderly persons and PRM during the journey, by refraining from occupying the seats reserved to them, which must in any case be given up at the request of the entitled persons.
+There is at least one seat reserved to the elderly, to PRM and pregnant woman on all vehicles.

-Depending on the type, the newly acquired vehicles are equipped with a platform for disabled persons, a low floor and at least one central seat reserved for passengers with reduced mobility.
+Newly acquired vehicles (based on the model) are equipped with a platform for PRM, low floor and at least one central interior seat reserved for travellers with reduced mobility.

-The company ticket offices and customer service provide persons with disabilities and reduced mobility with all information regarding services and conditions of access.
+The company ticket offices and the customer care service provide all the information about services and access conditions for persons with disabilities and reduced mobility.

 An accompanying person travels free of charge if the need for continuous accompaniment is established.
 This is demonstrated by showing the relevant document at the start of the journey, stating the need for continuous accompaniment.